-BIOL 364 - Brain and Behavior
+BIOL 364 - Brain and Behavior Every Year, Winter 3(3-0-0)

 A study of the relation between biology and behavior in humans.
 Topics include mind/brain issues, brain development, genes and behavior, structure and function of the nervous system, brain disorders, biopsychology of motivated disorders, drug abuse and lateralization.
 Foundational issues as well as biological details will be emphasized.
+Same as PSYC 375.